menu

 Overall, Klingerstown’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Klingerstown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Klingerstown doesn't have a public transportation system that people use for their commute.

 Demographics